 If you’re waking between 1 am and 3 am then you would look at the information about the Liver meridian.

-The end result?
-Your body releases more adrenaline in response to the liver not having adequate glycogen – and you’re wide awake at 3 am – just like getting a huge dose of coffee in the middle of the night.
+You’re now wide awake at 3 am – just like getting a huge dose of coffee in the middle of the night.

 Your body is trying to tell you something by waking you up at the same time.